Timon1177/Timon1177/README.md

 ## Current Projects

 - **PetConnect** – A platform to connect pet owners and services
-- **MoneyMind** – A personal finance management tool designed for students
 - **First Smartphone App** – Currently working on my first mobile application project
+- **Website for Martin Soom** – A professional website for Swiss magician Martin Soom: www.martinsoom.ch

 ## About Me